 Not being able to find good rye bread is the norm here.
 No delis.
 So I thought I would just make some.
 First thought was the bread machine, but that wasn’t going to give me the crunchy crust I wanted, or the texture.
 So to the internet, I went.
 I found one that promised an artisan crust by being made in a Le Creuset Dutch oven (about $249.00) that had been heated before cooking.

-Hmmmm…good idea.
+Hmmm…good idea.
 I made it, and it turned out good, a little flat, not quite the “rise” I wanted AND it took 18 hours of sitting time.
 I don’t have 18 hours to wait, or I don’t have 18 hours to plan ahead…so I kept looking.
-I found more recipes, using varying techniques and finally combined them to come up with this, perfectly lovely, crusty, artisan loaf of rye bread.
+I found more recipes, using varying techniques, and finally combined them to come up with this, perfectly lovely, crusty, artisan loaf of rye bread.

 Not much to the ingredients list.
 Flour(s), salt, yeast, caraway seeds, and warm water.

 You want it warm, not hot.
 About 100º which is only slightly warmer than your body temperature.
 So you could use a thermometer, or just put your finger in the water.
 If it feels slightly warm to you, it's good to go.

 To ensure your yeast is good, you should always prove it.
 I like to use jarred yeast, which I keep in the refrigerator.
 But even with the date on it, one cannot be sure if it is alive or not.
 While this recipe uses no sugar in it, the best way to proof yeast is to mix a small amount of yeast along with a pinch of sugar in some warm water.
 Within a few minutes, you should see some vigorous bubble action.
 If you don't, your yeast is dead and must be replaced.